 Dispersed Camping

 This area attracts fewer people than the Dowdy Lake area because the road to get to Lost Lake is a little rough and isn’t that well maintained at times.
 So take it slow and use a car with some ground clearance.
 It’s not anything technical or crazy; plenty of RVs were up there and we even saw some sedans at the lake.
-I wouldn’t recommend taking a sedan though.

 There are two other smaller lakes near Lost Lake, which are essentially large ponds, and they have campsites all around them.
 We found a nice little rock outcropping right on the edge of one with a perfect tent site that was at least 300’ from the water.
 Great spot for Red Feather Lakes dispersed camping.

-Really want to get away?
-Go a little further west from Lost Lake to Creedmore Lake.
+You can keep going a little further west from Lost Lake to Creedmore Lake.
 You’ll have to hike away from the car a little bit.
 There are also a lot of forest roads with dispersed camping to the west of the main area near Dowdy Lake.

 You can also find dispersed camping in the area around Bellair Lake Campground immediately the south of Red Feather Lakes.
 This area is easier to access so you can expect to find a few more people here.
 Here is a link to a review of the area.